p2/growth-charts-json/Format.md

   A description of the area rectangle, in the form `{{x,y},{width,height}}`.
 The numbers are relative to the parent area, which can be a page of the chart or a parent area.
 The origin {0,0} is at the **bottom left**.
 The parent has **width and height of 1**.

 * `page` _number_
   The page of the document on which the area lives.
 If left out applies to all pages.
+Obviously only applies to root-level areas.

 * `outline` _string_ (optional)
   A path that follows the actual area outline, as a series of points, in the coordinate system of the area itself.
 It can be used, for example, to guide which parts of the area can be filled with a color, as opposed to just filling the rectangular shape defined in `rect`.
 At least 3 points are required, formatted like `{x,y};{x,y};...`.